 Are you looking for easy vegetables to grow?
 This is the right place to start!!
 Not all vegetables should be grown from seed, and some are a waste of money to buy pre-started.
-I’ll give you my 7 favorite vegetables to kick off you garden!
+I’ll give you my 7 favorite vegetables to kick off your garden!

 Spinach or Lettuce

 This is the one I usually start with the earliest!
 It’s super easy to grow from seed!
 Check the back of the package for your zone and plant any of the range of months listed.
 Say it is March-June, you could even plant one set in March eat it all, and have a second batch in June!!
-The nice this is if you cut your lettuces rather than pulling them you can get several cuttings/harvests from the same plants, because they will regrow like grass!!
+The nice this is if you cut your lettuces rather than pulling them you can get several cuttings/harvests from the same plants because they will regrow like grass!!

 I’ve never had success growing a tomato from seed!
 These do best if you buy a started plant from your local garden center!!
 I have found that tomatoes do best if you put them out in May.
-This removes chance of freezing!
+This removes the chance of freezing!
 Watering them consistently, but not spraying the leaves with water produces the best tomatoes.

 We love combining basil and tomatoes so we can make fresh margarita pizzas all summer long.
-Basil like Tomatoes are best if you buy them as a pre-started plant!!
+Basil like Tomatoes is best if you buy them as a pre-started plant!!
 It’s very straight forward as long as you’re watering it very few bugs eat basil, so you should end up with more than you can eat!

 Green pepper and Jalapenos are also good starter plants because they are easy vegetables to grow.
-Because of the spice they don’t have a lot of pests.
+Because of the spice, they don’t have a lot of pests.
 I always buy these as pre-started plants.
 I plant them in May with my tomatoes and basil and water them all 3 times per week if there isn’t rain.
 Watering is always best done in the evening or early morning before it’s very hot.
 If you water with the heat of the day it will fry the leaves of your plant as it evaporates.

 These do very well from seed and I love to plant these and leeks at the same time.
 Plant sparingly though because it’s easy to get more than you can eat at a time.
 Leeks I’ve never planted to eat.
 They create a big fluffy blossom that is decorative and fun for the garden.
 Though at some point I should try to plant some to harvest.